 It’s time for us communicators to take posters seriously—and take them back from the non-communicators who are using them inappropriately.
 Start by thinking about what makes posters effective: a single focus, a compelling image, and a single strong theme.

 For inspiration, look not within your own company, but at world-class posters.
+For example, this site gives you examples of great movie posters.

 Posters can be powerful.
 They just need your attention.